-We are going to go into a lot more detail about business models that work for travel bloggers in our Travel Blog Monetization Virtual Summit – Coming 1st quarter 2016.
+We are going to go into a lot more detail about business models that work for travel bloggers in our Travel Blog Monetization Course and Travel Blog Monetization Virtual Summit

 We’ll be covering in practical and actionable terms, the key reasons behind why strategies like those below work and how you can implement them.
 This event is a world first in the travel blog industry and will be featuring some of the most successful bloggers out there.

 Not sure you want to register?
-Read about exactly what sort of content we are planning to provide you during the 5 day virtual summit – which you can attend from anywhere via your internet connection.
+Read about exactly what sort of content we are providing that will have you seeing improvements in your blogs performance almost immediately.

 18 Travel Blog Monetization Techniques